 Copy Trading Mechanics

-Pricing and Fee
+Pricing and Fees

 Range of Markets and Instruments

-Diversity in tradeable assets allows for better portfolio diversification in copy trading.
+Diversity in tradable assets allows for better portfolio diversification in copy trading.
 This is why we evaluated the various instruments available on each platform, including forex, stocks, indices, commodities, and cryptocurrencies.
+Platforms offering a broad range of assets received higher ratings.
+We considered the availability and flexibility of leverage options.

 Social and Educational Features